coq/coq/draft-pull-request.md

 CIC^\_ disallows free stage variables in non-type locations within terms.
 This prevents us from defining type aliases (e.g. `Definition myNat := nat.`), so we have removed this restriction.
 We then add a vector of stage annotations to constants, variables, and relatives so that all (co)inductive types can properly be assigned stage annotations.
 This is probably similar to how polymorphic universes work.

-We add a new kind of annotation, global position annotations, which mark the argument and return types of global definitions that have the "same" size.
+We add a new kind of annotation, global position annotations (ⁱ), which mark the argument and return types of global definitions that have the "same" size.
+These serve essentially the same purpose as star position annotations (*), which mark the types in fixpoints rather than global definitions.

 ## Overview of significant changes to OCaml codebase